CVE-2012-0261

 01 // Technical Summary

-Remote code execution (RCE) is possible on vulnerable op5 Monitor and op5 Appliance systems due to a command injection vulnerability in the license.php script.
-Attackers can leverage this flaw to execute arbitrary commands on the server, potentially leading to complete system compromise and data exfiltration.
+Remote attackers can achieve arbitrary command execution on vulnerable op5 Monitor and op5 Appliance systems by exploiting a command injection vulnerability in the license.php script.
+This flaw allows attackers to inject malicious commands through the timestamp parameter, leading to complete system compromise and potential data breaches.

 02 // Vulnerability Mechanism